SebKay/touchstone/README.md

 ### Tests Won't Run

 If you ever have problems running your tests, run the `setup` command.
 It's more than likely you've restarted your machine since the last time you ran the tests which deletes the WordPress test files.
 Re-running the setup process will usually fix the problem.

+### Why Does This Exist?

+The official way of running the WordPress testsuite is horribly complicated and incredibly prone to user error.

+Touchstone fixes both of those issues by making the process of creating and running tests easy.